Key Takeaways

 - Product evaluation

-- Compliance with food safety regulations like FDA or local guidelines.
+- Compliance with food safety regulations, like the FDA or local guidelines.

 Waste Management SOPs